ras-sh/local-chat/README.md

 pnpm dev
 ```

-Open http://localhost:3000 in Chrome 128+ or Edge 138+.
+Open http://localhost:3000 in any WebGPU-compatible browser.

 ## How It Works

-This app uses the experimental Browser Built-in AI APIs that are currently available in Chrome and Edge.
-On first use, the AI model (Gemini Nano in Chrome or Phi-4 Mini in Edge) will be downloaded and cached locally.
+This app uses WebLLM to run the Qwen 0.6B language model entirely in your browser via WebGPU.
+On first use, the model (~400MB) will be downloaded and cached locally.

 All processing happens on your device using WebGPU for hardware acceleration.
+The model runs in a dedicated Web Worker to avoid blocking the UI thread, ensuring smooth performance.
 No data is sent to external servers.
+The Qwen 0.6B model provides a perfect balance between performance and capability for browser-based inference.

 ## Project Structure